 How to Get Around Cinque Terre, Italy

-Cars have been banned from the Cinque Terre for over a decade, so traveling this fascinating region is done by train, local electric buses, or on foot.
+Cars have been banned from the Cinque Terre for over a decade, so traveling to this fascinating region is done by train, local electric buses, or on foot.

 If you plan to stay for a few days, consider buying the Cinque Terre Card, which gives you access to unlimited train travel, all the hiking paths, local buses, and a number of museums and cultural sites.